pivotal/docs-tap/scst-store/deployment-details.hbs.md

 #### Using external PostgreSQL database

-Users can also configure the deployment to use any other PostgreSQL database.
+Users can configure the deployment to use any other PostgreSQL database.
 See [Use external postgres database](use-external-database.hbs.md).

 #### <a id='cust-data-pass'></a>Custom database password